Lemenok/Cobblemon-Trials-Edition/README.md

 - A few custom recipes for Create and Create Power loader to work with the lack of Blaze Spawners and Ghasts.
 - Peaceful mode Spawning
 - Pokemon Spawned can only be defeated in battle and cannot be captured by Default (This can be changed in Config Settings)
+- Percentage based spawner replacement, allowing users to decide how much of the spawners should be replaced.
+- Fight or Flight integration

 Modpack Creator Features
 =======